soft-matter/pims/doc/source/custom_readers.rst

 next time ``pims.open`` is called, as it searches all subclasses of ``FramesSequence`` for an eligible reader.

+To prioritize readers, a field ``class_priority`` can optionally be given to the reader.
+A higher priority will be chosen over a lower priority.
+Default for all readers is 10.

 Example Demonstrating Generality of PIMS Design
 -----------------------------------------------